mattmallencode/crm/README.md

 *Endpoint: /invite/<invite_id>*

-- User must submit a valid form submission and be authenticated (as per the normal login flow).
+- User must submit a valid form submission and be authenticated (as per normal login flow).
-- If the user doesn't pass an invite_id to the endpoint, the normal login flow resumes and concludes.
+- If the user doesn't pass an invite_id to the endpoint, the normal login flow resumes.
 - If an invite_id is passed, it must be validated.
-First a lookup is done on the invites table to see if that invitation exists, if it does then the user's data is checked to see if they're in fact not a member of a team (a user can't accept an invitation until they've left their current team).
-Finally, the login email is compared to the email specified in the id, the user can't accept an invitation unless they authenticate themselves using the email specified.
+First, the database is checked to see if the invite_id exists.
+The user also can't accept an invitation unless they authenticate themselves using the email specified.
-- If the invitation and user details are validated as above, the user's team id is set to the team_id specified in the invitation and the invitation is removed from the table.
-Then the normal login flow resumes and concludes.
+- If the request is validated, the user's team id is set to the team_id specified in the invitation and the invitation is removed from the table.
+- The normal login flow resumes.

 ### Basic Database Operations (CRUD)